Salmonella Enteritidis

 Restrictions are placed on the movement and sale of eggs from the farm.
 Agriculture Victoria may issue a permit for the eggs to go to pulping and pasteurisation to render them safe.
 Any movement of eggs, birds, manure, etc is only allowed under a permit to an approved facility.

-There is a voluntary National Salmonella Enteritidis Monitoring & Accreditation Program (NSEMAP) available to all commercial egg producers in Australia.
+There is a voluntary National Salmonella Enteritidis Monitoring & Accreditation Program available to all commercial egg producers in Australia.

 Factsheets